When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 If you're grinding the beans yourself, make sure you've adjusted your settings to the espresso grind.

-Once the beans are finely ground, it’s time to push the hot water through the grinds in order to give you a concentrated, delicious shot of espresso or a doppio.
-This is typically done with an espresso machine or an AeroPress.
+Once the beans are finely ground, it's time to push hot water through the grounds to produce a concentrated, delicious shot of espresso or a doppio.

-However, when it comes to brewing these beans to make these two drinks, you’ll need to go about it differently to end up with a single shot or a double shot.
-Let’s take a look at how you would make each one of these tasty, full-flavored drinks.
+However, when it comes to brewing these beans to make the two drinks, you'll need to approach it differently to end up with a single shot or a double shot.

 Differences between doppio and espresso

-The main difference between a doppio and an espresso is the volume of coffee.
-You may also hear a doppio be referred to as a double shot, a standard double, or a double espresso.
+You may also hear a doppio referred to as a double shot, a standard double, or a double espresso.

 When you make doppios and espressos, you'll need to measure out your beans and perform your brewing process slightly differently.